tillbaum/pytiba/README.md

 Current date and/or time letters are also supported.

 ### Palettes (2D objects):
-All 2D objects (currently TextNotes, Detail-Lines, Generic Annotations, Detail Items)\
+All 2D objects (currently TextNotes, Detail-Lines, Generic Annotations, Detail Items)
-on a modeless Palette:\
+on a Modeless Palette:
 __Video:__ https://youtu.be/vMcQCD8qNIM

 ### ViewFilterPalette:
-Easily manage your ViewFilters from a Modeless Palette.\
+Easily manage your ViewFilters from a Modeless Palette.
 __Video:__ https://youtu.be/HfmFzPlSlkI

 ### Levels from Excel:
-Creates Levels from an Excel worksheet table.  \
+Creates Levels from an Excel worksheet table.
 __Video:__ (https://www.youtube.com/watch?v=YW9SxNtxfvE)

 ### Section Tools (collection)
 + Create Sections and SectionViews along lines (Model- or Detail-lines).
-Select Detail / Modellines, run tool. \
+Select Detail / Modellines, run tool.
 By selecting a connected line sequence, one can create a developed view of walls.
 + Arrange Viewports on SheetView, (Select Viewports on Sheet you want to arrange, run tool).
 This tool arranges the Viewports in order.
-Running the tool again reverses the order.   \
+Running the tool again reverses the order.

 __Video:__ Bridge_Sections: https://youtu.be/n2K7Ex94knA, Developed View of Walls: https://youtu.be/dLOM2APDQpQ)

 ### Schedule csv-Export
-Exports selected Schedules to csv-files and import them in one Excel Workbook file.  \
+Exports selected Schedules to csv-files and import them in one Excel Workbook file.
 __Video:__ (https://youtu.be/6-b6gVSqS5E)

 ### DublicateSheets
 Dublicates a selected sheet (ProjectBrowser).
-Including multiple TitleBlocks and Legend Views. \
+Including multiple TitleBlocks and Legend Views.
-Select a Sheet in the ProjectBrowser and hit the Sheet-Dublicate-Button. \
+Select a Sheet in the ProjectBrowser and hit the Sheet-Dublicate-Button.
 __Video:__ (https://www.youtube.com/watch?v=sUjJq2U34tg)

 ### Delete SystemCategoryTypes
-Easily delete NOT needed FamilyTypes of SystemCategories like "not needed" Texnotes, CAD-imported LineStyles, Filled Regions, GenericAnnotations in your current Revit-Project and clean it up.\
+Easily delete NOT needed FamilyTypes of SystemCategories like "not needed" Texnotes, CAD-imported LineStyles, Filled Regions, GenericAnnotations in your current Revit-Project and clean it up.
 __Video:__ (https://youtu.be/rk5dsa-9PH0)

 ### Copy Family-Types from other Projects to your current Project-Tool